hyperledger-archives/grid-rfcs/0000-product.md

 }
 ```

+Validation requirements:

-If a product with product_id does not exist the transaction is invalid.
+* If a product with product_id does not exist the transaction is invalid.

-The signer of the transaction must be an agent in the Pike state and must
+* The signer of the transaction must be an agent in the Pike state and must
 belong to an organization in Pike state, otherwise the transaction is invalid.

-The owner in the product must match the organization that the agent belongs to,
+* The owner in the product must match the organization that the agent belongs to, otherwise the transaction is invalid.
+* The agent must have the permission can_update_prouduct for the organization,
 otherwise the transaction is invalid.

-The agent must have the permission can_update_prouduct for the organization,
-otherwise the transaction is invalid.

-The new properties must be valid for the product_namespace.
-For example, if the
-product is GS1 product, its properties must only contain properties that are
+* The new properties must be valid for the product_namespace.
+For example, if theproduct is GS1 product, its properties must only contain properties that are
 included in the GS1 Schema.
 If it includes a property not in the GS1 Scheme the
 transaction is invalid.